midzer/beerbase/content/breweries/odell-brewing/odell-red-ale.md

 ---
 The Rocky Mountain Goat is no ordinary goat.
 Just like Odell Red is no ordinary red.

-We took the American-style red to a whole new level by adding a variety of aggressive American hopsâ€”giving this ale a distinctive fresh hop aroma and flavor.
+We took the American-style red to a whole new level by adding a variety of aggressive American hops—giving this ale a distinctive fresh hop aroma and flavor.

 We think you'll agree this red has some serious kick.